shahriar-em0n/bgce-archive/cortex/docs/db-docs/README.md

 To visualize this schema:

 1. Go to [dbdiagram.io](https://dbdiagram.io).
-2. Paste the contents of `category-service.dbml`.
+2. Paste the contents of `dbdiagram.dbml`.
 3. You’ll see an interactive ER diagram.

 ---